heennkkee/texteditor/README.md

 ### Options

 Options to pass as second parameter in `init` call:
-*  `state:'detached'` - results in the menu starting in the detached mode.
+*  `state:'detached'` - results in the menu starting in the detached mode, any other options ends up as attached.
 *  `border: 'valid css border syntax'` - sets the border to whatever you specify it as.
 *  `display: 'valid css display syntax'` - sets the dispaly of the **whole** area (the container of the editing area and the toolbar in attached mode).
 *  `width: number or 'valid width string'` - sets the width of the same area as above.